President Trump asks SEC to study abolishing quarterly earnings reports

 "You've got guys like Elon Musk saying they want everyone to think long term.
 In the meantime he's building cars in a tent so he makes quarterly numbers," said Druckenmiller.
 "Jeff Bezos has proven you can report quarterly numbers and think long-term.
 He's done it."

 The European Commission, among others, only requires semi-annual financial reports of companies there, although major European companies whose stock is traded in both the United States and Europe will report on a quarterly basis in order to comply with SEC regulations.
+Nooyi said she thinks it would be beneficial to harmonize American and European rules on financial reporting.